DaveWestFGCU/AdventOfCode_2024/README.md

 # Advent of Code 2024
-I am compiling all of my solutions for this year into this project.
+All of my solutions for this year are compiled into this project.
+Solutions are geared towards learning tools or patterns I am unfamiliar with, and not necessarily the quickest implementation or most optimal runtime.